 Call for Presentations

-Presenters at NICWA’s 41st Annual Protecting Our Children Conference are the heart and soul of this annual event, recognized as the premiere national gathering dedicated to tribal child welfare and well-being.
-This year’s conference will be held on April 2–5, 2023.
-This year, we will host more than fifty 90-minute presentations, which are selected to lead vigorous dialogue about best practices, current research, advocacy efforts, policy implications, and other lessons learned with over 1,200 conference attendees.
-Call for Presentations are now closed and presenters will be notified February 1, 2023.
+Presenters at NICWA’s 42nd Annual Protecting Our Children Conference are the heart and soul of this annual event, recognized as the premiere national gathering dedicated to tribal child welfare and well-being.
+This year’s conference will be held on April 7–10, 2024.
+This year, we will host more than seventy 90-minute presentations, which are selected to lead vigorous dialogue about best practices, current research, advocacy efforts, policy implications, and other lessons learned with over 1,600 conference attendees.
+The submission process is closed for this year.
+Check back in the fall of 2024 for more information about applying for next year.

 About the Theme